-- Two input frequencies are considered: - high frequency changes every 4 timesteps

-- low frequency changes every 8 timesteps - The input region is [0,4]: logic 1 is SRC = DST = 20; logic 0 is SRC = DST = 5; - The output region is [24,28]: chemical levels at each location in the output region (stepped by $\Delta x = .0625$ ) are translated to logic levels: SRC + DST > 15 is interpreted as logic 1; SRC + DST < 5 as logic 0; anything else is an undefined logic level; - an individual's score is incremented for each output that is at the correct logic level.
-This means a maximum possible increment of 64 per timestep; - The input is supplied for an initial 64 timesteps; - for the next 1000 timesteps, the output is analyzed as the input continues to toggle; - The output goal is 0 for high-frequency input, 1 for low-frequency input; - a perfect score is $64 \times 1000$ steps $\times 2$ tests = 128000;
+- $\kappa = 5;$ - Two input frequencies are considered: - high frequency changes every 4 timesteps - low frequency changes every 8 timesteps - The input region is [0,4]: logic 1 is SRC = DST = 20; logic 0 is SRC = DST = 5; - The output region is [24,28]: chemical levels at each location in the output region (stepped by $\Delta x = .0625$ ) are translated to logic levels: SRC + DST > 15 is interpreted as logic 1; SRC + DST < 5 as logic 0; anything else is an undefined logic level; - an individual's score is incremented for each output that is at the correct logic level.
+This means a maximum possible increment of 64 per timestep; - The input is supplied for an initial 64 timesteps; - for the next 1000 timesteps, the output is analyzed; - The output goal is 0 for high-frequency input, 1 for low-frequency input; - a perfect score is $64 \times 1000$ steps $\times 2$ tests = 128000;

-Evolution proceeded slowly, since each individual required 1064 timesteps per test.
+Evolution proceeded slowly, since each individual requires 1064 timesteps.
 Nonetheless, after 8 generations, a near-perfect individual emerged (individual 37) with a score of 127009/128000.
-Despite the imperfect score, all the errors were in the first 19 timesteps: meaning the last 981 timesteps were perfect across the entire output region (subsequent timesteps were also perfect).
+Despite the imperfect score, all the errors were in the first 19 timesteps: meaning the last 981 timesteps were perfect across the entire output region (and actually the last 1000 timesteps were all perfect).
 While further evolution might have resulted in a perfect score under the original criteria, the original requirements (initialization of 64 timesteps, followed by a test period of 1000 timesteps) were essentially arbitrary, and thus the obtained result (initialization of 83 timesteps followed by a test period of 1000 timesteps) was deemed "good enough."